tuxfuxch/yarc/README.md

 WARNING: This Addon may contain content illegal in your country (example: flag of Tibet is illegal China)

-NOTE: after an update of the addon, clearing your browser cache might be needed for new translations
+NOTE: after an update of the addon, clearing your browser cache might be needed for new translations.

 ###Key Features (what might be better than in other solutions)

   * GUI is optimized for smart phones
-  * Easy access to Remote controll and send text to Kodi
+  * Easy access to remote controll and send text to Kodi
   * Swipe-area for gesture navigation/control
   * Browse addons within the web interface
   * Navigate by changing the orientation of your device: more in the according chapter
   * Set how many items are shown in lists (so that you mobile browser does not crash because of an image overload)
-  * Preview from the internet are compressed (tell in settings how much)
-  * Reads languages out of the file name in your collection (read more about in the according chapter)
+  * Reads languages out of the file name in your collection (read more about it in the according chapter)

 ###Download